 The NHS 111 service is available for patients to call when the surgery is closed.
 Trained clinicians are on hand to answer health related queries, provide general advice or arrange for a doctor or nurse to discuss your more specific need.
 NHS 111 is for when your need is less urgent that 999.

-Lost clinician time because of missed appointments - 27 hours in a month
+Lost clinician time because of missed appointments

 The number of patients not keeping their appointments has increased dramatically over the past 12 months.

 A recent audit showed that in one month, 163 appointments were booked but not kept.
 Those 163 appointments equate to 27 hours of doctor and nurse time, which means that an additional 7 patients a day could have been seen.

 Very often our staff receive comments about the availability of appointments and whilst we recognise that sometimes, for a number of reasons, appointments with some of our clinicians may have to be booked a little way ahead, the audit shows that this wait could be reduced for some patients if those not wishing to keep their appointments remembered to cancel them.

 We appreciate that some of these missed appointments could very well include misunderstandings between the patient and person booking the appointments but even allowing for a couple of these a week, there is still 150 appointments that are lost, as patients forget or do not ring to cancel them when they are not needed.

 Please help us manage this situation and save valuable appointment time by contacting us to cancel and or amend your appointment if it is not needed.
 Thank you.